TritonDataCenter/node-checker/README.md

 called `checker-test`.
 Click on the green square and see details about the process, including the port and the health checker type.
 Also notice the historical healthiness and latency for the health checks.
-Click on the red square and notice that the error is 'ECONNREFUSED' (or something like that).
+Click on the red square and notice that the error is `ECONNREFUSED` (or something like that).
 Enable the ping server:

     node ./test/ping_server.js